rmetzler/bliki/wiki/devops/self-daemonization-sucks.md

 # Self-daemonizing code is awful

-The classical UNIX approach to services is to implement them as "daemons", programs that run without a terminal attached and provide some service.
+The classical UNIX approach to services is to implement them as “daemons,” programs that run without a terminal attached and provide some service.
 The key feature of a classical daemon is that, when started, it carefully detaches itself from its initial environment and terminal, then continues